Data-Mechanics/course-2019-spr-proj/liweixi_mogujzhu/README.md

 * Street Name: The name of the street which happens fire incident or building violation
 * Fire Incident Number: The number of fire incidents that happen on a street
 * Building Violation Number: The number of building violations that happen on a street

+## prediction_weather_incident.py
+* DATE: The date
+* LOW_PROB: The probability of occurring low level fire incidents that our machine learning model predicts
+* MID_PROB: The probability of occurring medium level fire incidents that our machine learning model predicts
+* HIGH_PROB: The probability of occurring high level fire incidents that our machine learning model predicts
+* TRUELABEL: The actual level of fire incident of that day

+## statistical_analysis_weather_incident.py
+*